December 30, 2024

 • The radiation transport of infrared radiation depends on the relative humidity:

-Additional humidity reduces the emitted infrared radiation due to absorption by the additional water vapor.
+Additional humidity reduces the emitted infrared radiation as a result of absorption by the additional water vapor.

-The total feedback f results as a geometric series due to the recursive application of the above mechanism:
+The total feedback f results as a geometric series[31] due to the recursive application of the above mechanism – the 0.19°C additional temperature increase results in further additional water vapor formation.
+This relationship is described by James Hansen in his 1984 paper[32] :

-If we assume a greenhouse effect from radiative transfer of 0.8°C, then, together with the maximum possible feedback, this results in a temperature increase of
+Assuming a greenhouse effect from radiative transfer of 0.8°C, together with the maximum possible feedback, this results in a temperature increase of

-These values are lower than the lowest sensitivity of 1.5°C of the models used by the IPCC.
+Both values are lower than the lowest published sensitivity of 1.5°C of the models used by the IPCC.

-The warming that has occurred since the beginning of industrialization is therefore 0.3°C * 1.23 = 0.37°C, i.e. significantly less than 0.5°C, even with feedback.
+The warming that has occurred since the beginning of industrialization is therefore 0.3°C. 1.23 = 0.37°C even with feedback.

 This proves that even the frequently invoked water vapor feedback does not lead to exorbitant and certainly not catastrophic global warming.

-5. But isn’t it warming up? – Effects of hours of sunshine and clouds.
+5. but it is warming up? – Effects of clouds.

-To stop at this point will leave anyone who has studied the climate issue a little dissatisfied with the obvious question: “But the earth is warming, and more than would be possible according to the revised greenhouse effect including feedback?”.
+To stop at this point will leave anyone dealing with the climate issue with the obvious question: “But the earth is warming, and more than would be possible according to the revised greenhouse effect including feedback?”.

-This is why we are looking at the effects of the number of hours of sunshine and the associated cloud formation, which until recently have received little attention in the climate debate.
+For this reason, the effects of actual cloud formation, which until recently have received little attention in the climate debate, are examined here[33] .

 Investigation of changes in global cloud cover